DChristianson/f1-forth-cpu/README.md

 # f1-forth-cpu

-Experiments building a ForthCore CPU
+The goal of this project is to realize a ForthCore CPU and use it to construct a simple computer

-# All the ideas
+# progression

-Start with learning the FPGA
-* LED blinkenlights
+* TTY
-* tone generator
+* Audio
-* LFSR counter
+* USB
 * Video
- * HDMI Video?

-Then put together the CPU
-* Forth CPU
-* Other instruction sets (Lisp, SQL...?)

-Some projects
+Sample app ideas

-* Calculator
+* RPN Calculator
+* Music player
-* Calculator with Spreadsheet functionality
+* Spreadsheet
-* Calculator with Stream processing functionality
+* Awk
-* Simple Game
+* Video Game

 # References
 * https://github.com/howerj/forth-cpu